TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-vc707/README.txt

 http://www.xilinx.com/vc707

+Note: This design requires that the GRLIB_SIMULATOR variable is correctly set.
+Please refer to the documentation in doc/grlib.pdf for additional information.

+Note: The Vivado flow and parts of this design are still experimental.
+Currently the design configuration should be left as-is.

+Note: You must have both Vivado and Xilinx ISE in your path for the make targets to work.

 Simulation and synthesis
 ------------------------

-The design uses the Xilinx MIG memory interface with an AHB-2.0 interface.
-The MIG source code cannot be distributed due to the prohibitive Xilinx license, so the MIG must be re-generated with coregen before simulation and synthesis can be done.
+The design uses the Xilinx MIG memory interface with an AHB-2.0 interface and Xilinx SGMII PHY Interface.
+The MIG or the SGMII PHY source code cannot be distributed due to the prohibitive Xilinx license, so the MIG and/or the SGMII must be re-generated with coregen before simulation and synthesis can be done.

-To generate the MIG and install the Xilinx unisim simulation library, do as follows:
+To generate the MIG, SGMII and install the Xilinx unisim simulation library, do as follows:

-  make vsim
-  make mig_series7
+  make map_xilinx_vhdl_lib
+  make vsim (only required if Modelsim is used as simulator) make mig_series7 make sgmii_series7

 To simulate and run systest.c on the Leon design using the memory controller from Xilinx use the make targets: